jvaugha3038/CircuitPython/README.md

 # CPyProjectTemplate
-This project controls a neopixel, which fades from red to blue to green based on the distance an ultrasonic sensor produces.
+blink.py controls a neopixel and makes it blink red, green, and blue servo.py controls a servo with 2 buttons, one button moves the servo one way, and the other button moves it the other way. ultrasensor.py controls a neopixel, which fades from red to blue to green based on the distance an ultrasonic sensor produces. lcd.py makes an LCD screen print a number, which can be increased and decreased with one button. a second button controls whether the first button increases or decreases the number.
 This repo is a template VS code project for CircuitPython projects that automatically uploads your code to the board when you press F5.
 Requires F5Anything extension.
 ## Use
 ### Every new project: